Ronald Rael’s “Borderwall as Architecture” Builds Bridges, Not Walls

 By Ann Brice

-Photos courtesy UC Berkeley
+Berkeley News, photos courtesy UC Berkeley

 Imagine a border wall between the U.S. and Mexico not as a barrier, but as a piece of architecture that brings people together.
 That’s what College of Environmental Design Associate Professor of Architecture Ronald Rael does in his new book, Borderwall as Architecture: A Manifesto for the U.S.-Mexico Boundary.